Friends of McNary WR

 To reach the trail head drive highway 12 and turn east on North Shore Road.
 Drive a short distance (138 feet) and turn right.
 Pass the Madame Dorian Memorial sign and find the boat launch.
 It’s a long, rectangular parking area with a porta potty and picnic table(s).
 Start walking at the east end of the parking area on a good trail, marked with carsonite trail signs (long, skinny, flexible brown signs) .
 At the time of writing, the trail head sign is missing.
 After hiking the 4 mile trail, (maybe extending it by walking down the unpaved roads to the river), you can return the way you came or return on North Shore Road, which will afford you a view of the River from a higher elevation.
 You can also park a shuttle vehicle at the end of the trail if you want to shorten your walk .For your enjoyment and safety, avoid the area in the morning during waterfowl hunting season which closes after 1:00 pm daily.
 Phone the Refuge at 509.546.8300 for hunt season dates.

-Photos by Jaynee Levy
+Photos by Jaynee Levy and Wes McIntyre

 Conboy Lake National Wildlife Refuge